15 Best US Virgin Islands Beaches (in 2023)

 🤿 Travel Snorkel Gear: Most of the beaches on St. John, Trunk Bay Beach included, feature epic snorkeling directly from the shore.
 By packing a travel snorkeling set, you’ll open up an entire underwater world worthy of exploring during your trip.

 This National Wildlife Refuge is one of the busiest leatherback sea turtle nesting sites in the world

-Sandy Point Beach on St. Croix is easily the island’s most scenic as the miles of shoreline fall under the protection of a National Wildlife Refuge.
+Sandy Point Beach is easily the most scenic of the St. Croix beaches.
+The miles of shoreline fall under the protection of a National Wildlife Refuge.
 In fact, this beach is so protected that it’s only open during the weekends and closed off entirely between the months of April through August when leatherback turtle nesting season is in full swing.